Samanalee Fonseka

-Wanniarachchige Samanalee Fonseka (Sinhala:සමනලී ෆොන්සේකා), is an actress in Sri Lankan cinema and television.
+Wanniarachchige Samanalee Fonseka (Sinhala:සමනලී ෆොන්සේකා), is a Sri Lankan actress and singer.
 Apart from acting, she is also a social activist who stands against racism, gender inequality and other social issues in Sri Lanka.

 Biography

 Education and personal life

 Samanalee was born on 23 November in 1981.
 Finished her primary education at St. Pauls Girls School, Kelaniya and her higher education at Sirimavo Bandaranaike Vidyalaya, Colombo.
 She holds a B.A degree from the University of Colombo and a Postgraduate diploma in fine arts from the University of Peradeniya.
 She was previously married to actor Gayan Lakruwan where the wedding was celebrated on 21 July 2010.
 They divorced after few years and Samanalee is currently married to popular singer Indrachapa Liyanage.
 Indrachapa is the son of award winning actor Hemasiri Liyanage and brother of popular actor Saumya Liyanage.

 Family background

 Samanalee is the daughter of Ananda Fonseka.
 Ananda is the brother of popular award winning actress Malini Fonseka.
 Three of her sisters, Sriyani, Rasadari, Damayanthi and two brothers - Dayananda and Ananda are in the cinema industry.
 Malini's sister Damayanthi Fonseka entered cinema with the film Madol Duwa.
 She is married to filmmaker Prasanna Vithanage.
 Malini is also the sister-in-law of Karunarathna Hangawaththa.
 Her nephew Ashan is also an actor.
 Her grand daughter Kushenya Sayumi entered cinema with the film Rookada Panchi.
 She is the daughter of Samanalee's brother Asanga Fonseka and Imalka Samaraweera.

 Samanalee's aunt Sriyani Fonseka has acted in popular films such as Lokuma Hinawa, Hondai Narakai, Thilaka Saha Thilakaa, Niwena Ginna and Selinage Walawwa.
 Aunt Rasadari Fonseka has acted in films such as Situ Kumariyo and Athin Athata.
 Rasadari is married to fellow actor Karunarathna Hangawaththa.
 Samanalee's elder uncle Dayananda Fonseka died in 2012.

 Ananda Fonseka started acting with Thilaka Saha Thilakaa and continued to act in some films such as Eya Dan Loku Lamayek, Wasanthaye Dawasak, Anupama, Bamba Ketu Hati and Sasara Chethana.
 He also directed the film Umayangana.

 Malini's brother Upali Fonseka died on 30 May 2020 by COVID-19 complication while at London.
 He was the father of popular actress Senali Fonseka.
 Senali started acting with the blockbuster film Siri Parakum and then made popular characters in Haara Kotiya and Vijayaba Kollaya.